sergeysolov/Stick-Wars-Online/README.md

 The game is written by using SFML library.

 Getting Started:
-1. Clone the repository: git clone https://github.com/sergeysolov/Stick-Wars-Online.git
+1. Download the game from: https://disk.yandex.ru/d/nwKlQsW79ixNtA
 2. Launch the game and start your stick figure conquest!

 Multiplayer gaming: